The maximum likelihood degree of Fermat hypersurfaces: Closed formulas for the ML degree of special Fermat hypersurfaces

 Applying Lemma \ref{lem:solAB} and Theorem \ref{th:partitioning} to the case $n=2$, we obtain

-Furthermore, since in the case of partitions of length 3 there is a unique $3\times 3$ minor, the solutions of $I_{(1,1,1)}^d$ are contained in the intersection of $\boldsymbol{z}_{1,2,3}^{(d-2)} = 0$ with $z_1^d + z_2^d + z_3^d=0$.
+Furthermore, since in the case of partitions of length 3 there is a unique $3\times 3$ minor, the solutions of $I_{(1,1,1)}^d\setminus\mathcal{H}$ are contained in the intersection of $\boldsymbol{z}_{1,2,3}^{(d-2)} = 0$ with $z_1^d + z_2^d + z_3^d=0$.
 By Bezout's theorem, we know that there are $d(d-2)$ solutions (counted with multiplicity).
 This gives the upper bound of the ML degree $3d + d(d-2) = d^2 + d$.

-In this case, instead of trying to determine explicitly the solutions of $I_{(1,1,1)}^d$, we resort to a special case of a theorem that correlates the ML degree of a variety with its signed topological Euler characteristic (see \cite{CHKS,Huh,HuhSturmfels}).
-For better readability we state such theorem below.
+In this case, instead of trying to determine explicitly the solutions of $I_{(1,1,1)}^d \setminus \mathcal{H}$, we resort to a special case of a theorem that correlates the ML degree of a variety with its signed topological Euler characteristic (see \cite{CHKS,Huh,HuhSturmfels}).
+To make the paper as self-contained as possible we report the theorem below.
 Recall that $\mathcal{H}$ denotes the distinguished arrangement of hyperplanes.

 \begin{theorem}[{\cite[Theorem 1.1]{HuhSturmfels}}] Let $X$ be a smooth curve of degree $d$ in $\PP^2$, and $\a=\#(X\cap \HH)$ the number of its points on the distinguished arrangement.
 Then the ML degree of $X$ equals $d^2-3d+\a$. \end{theorem}